Mike McGlinchey, OT, Notre Dame

 Mitch Hyatt*, OT, Clemson

 Height: 6-5.
 Weight: 295.
 Projected 40 Time: 5.12.
 Projected Round (2018): 3-5.
-11/11/17: Hyatt has been disappointing this season, getting pushed around regularly.
+1/6/18: Hyatt had a disappointing season in 2017, getting pushed around regularly.
 Even undersized defensive ends have had success winning with power against Hyatt.
 He clearly needs to get stronger for the NFL.
+Hyatt also has had problems with speed rushers, including the edge rushers from Miami in the ACC Championship.

-Some team sources say they have graded Hyatt as a fourth-rounder for the 2018 NFL Draft.
-If he continues to struggle, they will drop the grade to Round 5.
+Some team sources say they have graded Hyatt as a fourth-rounder for the 2018 NFL Draft and might drop his grade to Round 5.
 That being said, they noted the huge demand for tackles could cause a team to reach on Hyatt higher than where he belongs.
 Returning for his senior year to get stronger could end up helping his draft grade.

 9/1/17: Hyatt played well in 2016 and did his job to keep Deshaun Watson healthy.
 Hyatt had an impressive freshman season as the blind-side protector for Watson in 2015 as well.
 Not only did he help protect Watson, Hyatt did a nice job of opening holes for Wayne Gallman.